BattMoTeam/BattMo/_sources/json.rst.txt

 .. literalinclude:: ../Utilities/JsonSchemas/Simulation.schema.json
    :language: json

-The schemas are available in the directory :battmofile:`JsonSchemas<Utilities/JsonSchemas>`. important schemas.
+The schemas are available in the directory :battmofile:`JsonSchemas<Utilities/JsonSchemas>`. :ref:`Here<jsonexample:Simulation>` is an example of the main input file where the inputs are given in separate files using the :code:`isFile` key.

 Material Parameters